EDIT: WE DIDN’T ADAPT THE ARTICLE TO THE NEW RANK ADAPTATIONS FROM SEASON 3 YET, HOWEVER EVERYTHING ELSE IS RIGHT, WE WILL UPDATE THE ARTICLE ASAP.

 A hard reset is where all ranks are reset to the same rank.
 When a hard reset occurs, players of all skill levels play against each other.

 A soft reset is a little different.
 The way Psyonix handles this seems to be a stepwise reset.
-Everyone is shifted towards a central value (we think it is Gold 3), and the weight of their decrease (or increase if you are below that value) is based on their distance from it.
+Everyone is shifted towards a central value (we think it is around Gold 3 – except on season 3 where it was a little higher in 2v2 and 3v3), and the weight of their decrease (or increase if you are below that value) is based on their distance from it.
 This puts players of various skills against each other early in the season but generally balances out much more quickly than a hard reset.
 Furthermore, there is a hard cap that should be around 1580 MMR (Season 1).
 This is for the players whose reset would otherwise place them above that threshold.

 How to rank up